christian-doucette/spotify-unlocked/README.md

 # Spotify, Unlocked
 Spotify Unlocked is live on Heroku [here](https://spotify-unlocked.herokuapp.com/)!
+&nbsp;

-### Summary
+## Summary
 Spotify Unlocked is a Ruby on Rails web application created by Christian and James Doucette that integrates with the Spotify API.
 You can:
 - Get detailed information about any song, artist or album on Spotify
 - See Spotify user data, including hidden gems, highest energy favorite songs, and more
 - Generate the chords for a song using chord recognition from pitch vectors
 - Get song recommendations based off specific qualities, like high energy
+&nbsp;
+&nbsp;

-### Motivation
+## Motivation
 The motivation of this project was to gain experience with:
 - Designing a full, end-to-end web application
 - Full Stack Development with Ruby on Rails